kristianfkt/neware-sql/README.md

  - [ ] Add backup method to NewareDB class.
 Download all tables into a single directory
  - [ ] Add summarize to step method
  - [ ] Make GUI interface
- - [ ] Check if re-creating the engine on every instance is bad
+ - [ ] Refactor the sql connection to not initiate a new engine on every query

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process